peaks-cc/iOS_architecture_samplecode/15/Carthage/Checkouts/ReSwift/README.md

 This repository contains the core component for ReSwift, the following extensions are available:

+- [ReSwift-Thunk](https://github.com/ReSwift/ReSwift-Thunk): Provides a ReSwift middleware that lets you dispatch thunks (action creators) to encapsulate processes like API callbacks.
 - [ReSwift-Router](https://github.com/ReSwift/ReSwift-Router): Provides a ReSwift compatible Router that allows declarative routing in iOS applications
 - [ReSwift-Recorder](https://github.com/ReSwift/ReSwift-Recorder): Provides a `Store` implementation that records all `Action`s and allows for hot-reloading and time travel

 # Example Projects

 - [CounterExample](https://github.com/ReSwift/CounterExample): A very simple counter app implemented with ReSwift.
 - [CounterExample-Navigation-TimeTravel](https://github.com/ReSwift/CounterExample-Navigation-TimeTravel): This example builds on the simple CounterExample app, adding time travel with [ReSwiftRecorder](https://github.com/ReSwift/ReSwift-Recorder) and routing with [ReSwiftRouter](https://github.com/ReSwift/ReSwift-Router).
 - [GitHubBrowserExample](https://github.com/ReSwift/GitHubBrowserExample): A real world example, involving authentication, network requests and navigation.
 Still WIP but should be the best resource for starting to adapt `ReSwift` in your own app.
+- [ReduxMovieDB](https://github.com/cardoso/ReduxMovieDB): A simple App that queries the tmdb.org API to display the latest movies.
+Allows searching and viewing details.
 - [Meet](https://github.com/Ben-G/Meet): A real world application being built with ReSwift - currently still very early on.
 It is not up to date with the latest version of ReSwift, but is the best project for demonstrating time travel.
+- [Redux-Twitter](https://github.com/Goktug/Redux-Twitter): A basic Twitter search implementation built with ReSwift and RxSwift, involing Twitter authentication, network requests and navigation.

 ## Production Apps with Open Source Code

+- [Persephone](https://github.com/danbee/persephone), a MPD music player daemon controller for macOS
-- [Product Hunt for OS X](https://github.com/producthunt/producthunt-osx) Official Product Hunt client for OS X.
+- [Product Hunt for OS X](https://github.com/producthunt/producthunt-osx) Official Product Hunt client for macOS

 # Contributing